skyitachi/TypedPromise/README.md

 - pass all tests by [promises-tests](https://github.com/promises-aplus/promises-tests)

 #### TODO
-- [ x ] all errors happened in then handlers should bubble up and can be catchable
+- [x] all errors happened in then handlers should bubble up and can be catchable
 - [ ] clean code